Morning of April 16, 2007

 In the hallway, the janitor has just delivered the bomb-threat note to the dean, and is coming up the stairs, when he sees the gunman, reloading.
 He turns and runs back down the stairs.

-Lebrescu closes the classroom door, leans his own body weight against it to keep it shut, and tells his students to jump out the windows; falling from the second floor onto the grassy hill behind Norris Hall, some of them sustain broken bones doing so — but they survive.
+Lebrescu closes the door, leans his own body weight against it to keep it shut, and tells his students to jump out the windows; falling from the second floor onto the grassy hill behind Norris Hall, some of them sustain broken bones — but they survive.
 Meanwhile, the shooter fires through the door, and Liviu Lebrescu falls.
 The gunman finally enters room 204, and shoots the handful of students that he finds still climbing through the windows — but most of his targets are gone.
 He quickly goes back to Room 206, where he started the attack, and the steady pop of gunfire resumes again.

 * * *